simonsobs/PSpipe/project/maps2params/README.rst

 Pipeline flow chart
 ===================

 First you need to write a dictionnary file: global.dict that will contains the parameters relevant for the maps2parameter project.
-Example of global.dict are given in the parameter_files folder.
+Examples of global.dict are given in the parameter_files folder.
 Then we can use the codes in the scripts folder to run the pipeline sequentially.

-The first step of the pipeline is generating all the data necessary for the generation of simulation.
+The first step of the pipeline is generating all the data necessary for the generation of simulations.
 This includes:

 * multi-frequency beam files